Our Team

 PhD Candidate

-Carolyn Wheeler is a co-tutelle PhD student at the School for the Environment at the University of Massachusetts Boston and the ARC Centre of Excellence for Coral Reef Studies at James Cook University (JCU).
-Carolyn spent the first half of her PhD working with the Anderson Cabot Center for Ocean Life at the New England Aquarium in Boston studying the effects of temperature on development and physiological performance of epaulette shark embryos and hatchlings.
+Originally from New York, Carolyn completed her BS in Marine Science at the University of New England in Maine.
+Her undergraduate honor's thesis focused on determining sex and maturity of Atlantic sturgeon using non-lethal techniques.
+Additionally during this time, she collaborated with the University of Miami to study the reproductive biology of tiger sharks at an aggregation site in the Bahamas.
+These projects piqued her interest in fish physiology.
+Carolyn is a co-tutelle PhD student at the School for the Environment at the University of Massachusetts Boston and the ARC Centre of Excellence for Coral Reef Studies at James Cook University (JCU).
+She spent the first half of her PhD working with the Anderson Cabot Center for Ocean Life at the New England Aquarium in Boston studying the effects of temperature on development and physiological performance of epaulette shark embryos and hatchlings.
 She was recently awarded a graduate research fellowship through the American Australian Association to continue her research at JCU assessing the impacts of thermal stress on reproductive success in adult epaulette sharks.

 Awards